Skip to Main Content

 For more information on selecting quality journals for publishing consult the online guide: Strategic publishing

-Below are some of the more commonly used tools for ranking journals within particular fields.
+Below are some of the more commonly used journal metrics and the tools for locating them.

 Metric Definition Tools